-The Complete Guide to Fall Festivals in Maryland, DC, and Northern Virginia
+The Complete Guide to Fall Festivals in Maryland, DC, and Northern Virginia (updated for 2020)

 Inside: Your passport to fall family fun in the Maryland area.
 It includes the best fall festivals in Maryland plus apples, fall foliage, pumpkins, and Halloween!

 Did you see it?
 The leaves are starting to change.
 Apples are in season.
 The grocery store has brought back pumpkin spice.

 With the start of school and (hopefully) cooler weather, there are so many fantastic fall festivals and activities in the Baltimore-DC Area.
 Lucky for you, I have done a fair bit of research for you.
 Hopefully, this guide will act as your comprehensive resource for fall family fun in the greater Baltimore-DC area.
 I have focused this guide on families with young children (no haunted houses.. sorry).
 So, happy harvest!
 I hope you pick out the best pumpkin ever, drink the best apple cider slushie, and see the most vibrant fall colors.

 Note: Due to the COVID-19 pandemic, we have removed fall events that are not being held this year.
 Don’t worry though, we will add them back in next year when they are back up and running!

 Take a nice drive to Westminster, MD and pick some of the juiciest apples in the area.
 Baugher’s specializes in honey crisp apples but grows pretty much all varieties.
 Stop by their market for delicious apple cider donuts still warm and wash down their yummy goodness with an apple cider slushie.
 They also have a great little petting zoo farm.

 Nestled out in Western Howard County, Woodbine, this fantastic pick your own farm will have apples ripe for picking in late September.

 This fantastic farm and orchard is located in Germantown, MD.